FunctionLab/selene/README.md

 We recommend using Selene with Python 3.6 or above.
 Package installation should only take a few minutes (less than 10 minutes, typically ~2-3 minutes) with any of these methods (conda, pip, source).

+**Install [PyTorch](https://pytorch.org/get-started/locally/).** If you have an NVIDIA GPU, install a version of PyTorch that supports it--Selene will run much faster with a discrete GPU.

 ### Installing selene with [Anaconda](https://www.anaconda.com/download/) (for Linux):

 ```sh